Registrations opening in:

-The race starts at 06:00 on Saturday morning and covers 75km of spectacular mountain trails.
+The race starts at 07:15 on Saturday morning and covers 73km of spectacular mountain trails.
 Transport to the start line is available from Ponta Delgada departing at 06:00.
 Before the starting gun fires, runners will deposit their race holdall which will be available when they reach camp that afternoon/evening.

-The final stage of the race is 50km and starts at 08:00.
-Runners will again deposit their race holdall, which will be available at the finish line, where prize giving will take place.
-All competitors are then transferred back to Ponta Delgada.
+The final stage of the race is 55km and starts at 08:00.
+Runners will again deposit their race holdall, which will be available at the finish line.
+Post-race celebrations will take place at Baia dos Anjos in the harbour with prize giving at 19:00.